MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/connect-to-all-microsoft-365-services-in-a-single-windows-powershell-window.md

 ---
-title: "Connect to all Microsoft 365 services in a single Windows PowerShell window" ms.author: josephd
+title: "Connect to all Microsoft 365 services in a single PowerShell window" ms.author: josephd
 author: JoeDavies-MSFT
 manager: laurawi